pgbouncer/pgbouncer/doc/config.md

 Configure a database-wide maximum (i.e. all pools within the database will not have more than this many server connections).

+### server_idle_timeout

+Set the server idle timeout for this database.
+If not set, the default server_idle_timeout is used.

 ### client_encoding

 Ask specific `client_encoding` from server.